cloudControl/documentation/Guides/Java/Play 1.md

 ## The Play!
 Application Explained
 ### Get the App
-First, clone the hello world app from our repository:
+First, clone the Play! application from our repository on Github:

 ~~~bash
 $ git clone https://github.com/cloudControl/devcenter-play.git
 $ cd devcenter-play
 ~~~

-Now you have a small but fully functional Play! application.
+Now you have a small, but fully functional Play! application.

 ### Dependency Tracking
-Dependency tracking for Play! applications happens in `conf/dependencies.yml`.
+Dependencies in Play! applications are resolved using [Ivy].
+You can define yours in the file  `conf/dependencies.yml`.

 ~~~yaml
 require: